glvckoma/jam-plugins/plugins/buddyListLogger/readme.md

 ## Usage

 1. Install the plugin by placing the `buddyListLogger` folder in the `plugins` directory of your Jam installation.
-2. You will move the `buddyListLogger` folder inside of (C:\Users\*your name*\AppData\Local\Programs\jam\plugins) if you are using the .exe to run jam.
-3. The plugin will automatically start logging buddy usernames to `data/buddy_list_log.txt`.
+2. The plugin will automatically start logging buddy usernames to `data/buddy_list_log.txt`.
-4. Use the `!buddylog` command in the Jam console to toggle the logging on or off.
+3. Use the `!buddylog` command in the Jam console to toggle the logging on or off.
     *   `!buddylog on` or `!buddylog enable`: Enables buddy list logging.
     *   `!buddylog off` or `!buddylog disable`: Disables buddy list logging.
     *   `!buddylog status`: Displays the current logging status.
-5. Use the `!buddylogclear` command to clear the session log.
+4. Use the `!buddylogclear` command to clear the session log.
 This will allow the plugin to log the same buddies again in the current session.

 ## Important Notes